woopelderly/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 order: 1
 ---

-By using ProGet, teams can take extension packages from Microsoft’s public Visual Studio Extension repository, the [Visual Studio Marketplace](https://marketplace.visualstudio.com/), and upload them to ProGet, creating a private extension gallery of curated packages that your team can access.
+By using ProGet, teams can take extension packages from Microsoft’s public Visual Studio Extension repository, the [Visual Studio Marketplace](https://marketplace.visualstudio.com/), and upload them to ProGet as packages, creating a feed that acts as a private extension gallery of curated packages that your team can access.

 If the Visual Studio Extension feed is hosted internally, this will also allow your team to access the packages in an offline environment.

-This article will run through a standard example scenario of a company, Kramerica, configuring ProGet to create a private Visual Studio Extension gallery that can be accessed by both Visual Studio and Visual Studio code for their team to access and consume a curated selection of Visual Studio Extensions packages.
+This article will run through a standard example scenario of a company, Kramerica, configuring ProGet to create a feed that acts as a private Visual Studio Extension gallery for a team using either Visual Studio and Visual Studio Code to access and consume a curated selection of Visual Studio Extension packages.
 This configuration would also allow the feed to be used offline.

 ## Step 1: Creating and Naming a New Feeds